vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 * Ability for the workshop dashboard to display slides used by an instructor in support of the workshop.

+Over time the capabilities of the platform have been greatly expanded from this intial core set of requirements, so refer to other parts of the documentation for more information.

 Platform architectural overview
 -------------------------------